lrb924/Predicted_Volatility/README.md

 And one important thing to note is that "[c]yclical stocks are generally the opposite of defensive stocks.
 Cyclical stocks include discretionary companies, such as Starbucks or Nike, while defensive stocks are staples, such as Campbell Soup."
 [1]

-We hope to answer our business question by using historic closing data for the S&P 500, and the historic closing data for five cyclical ETFs, and five defensive ETFs.
-All of this data can be accessed through the Google Finance API.
+We hope to answer our business question by using historic candlestick, volume, and volatility data for the S&P 500, and closing price data for five cyclical ETFs, and five defensive ETFs.
+All of this data can be accessed through the Google Finance - Google Sheets API.

 The specific ETFs analyzed:
 * Cyclical: